Committee on Contributions

-- Agreed that another alternative approach for establishing the LPCIA threshold could be an inflation-adjusted threshold;
+- Noted that another alternative approach for establishing the LPCIA threshold could be an inflation-adjusted threshold;

-- Decided to further consider all elements of the scale methodology at its seventy-ninth session in the light of any guidance from the General Assembly.
+- Decided to further consider all elements of the scale methodology at its eighty-second session in the light of any guidance from the General Assembly.

-The Committee agreed that any scheme of limits should not be an element of the scale methodology.
+- Agreed that any scheme of limits should not be an element of the scale methodology;